grafana/mimir/docs/sources/operators-guide/tools/mimirtool.md

 printf "{\n%s\n}" "${key_values::-1}"
 ```

-The only parameter of the script is a file containing the newline separated flags.
+The only parameter of the script is a file containing the flags, with each flag on its own line.

 ## License